-Assumed initial public offering price per share \$ Net tangible book value per share as of September 30, 2020 Increase in net tangible book value per share attributable to this offering Pro forma as adjusted net tangible book value per share Dilution per share to new investors \$ Percentage of dilution in net tangible book value per share for new investors %
+Assumed initial public offering price per share \$ Net tangible book value per share as of September 30, 2020 Increase in net tangible book value per share attributable to this offering Pro forma as adjusted net tangible book value per share Dilution per share to new investors \$ per share to existing shareholders and immediate dilution of \$ estimated underwriting discounts and commissions and estimated offering expenses.

-Percentage of dilution in net tangible book value per share for new investors
+Percentage of dilution in net tangible book value per share for new investors offering price of \$ offering expenses.

-If the underwriters exercise their option to purchase additional ordinary shares from us in full, our pro forma as adjusted net tangible book value per share after this offering would be \$ representing an immediate increase in pro forma as adjusted net tangible book value per share of per share to existing shareholders and immediate dilution of \$ per share in pro forma as adjusted net tangible book value per share to new investors, in each case based on an assumed initial public per share, which is the midpoint of the price range set forth on the cover page of offering price of \$ this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their option to purchase additional ordinary shares from us in full, our pro forma as adjusted net tangible book value per share after this offering would be \$ representing an immediate increase in pro forma as adjusted net tangible book value per share of per share in pro forma as adjusted net tangible book value per share to new investors, in each case based on an assumed initial public per share, which is the midpoint of the price range set forth on the cover page of

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value after this offering by \$ per share and the dilution per per share, in each case assuming that the number of ordinary shares share to new investors by \$ offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value after this offering by \$ per share and the dilution per per share, in each case assuming that the number of ordinary shares share to new investors by \$ offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated

-Each increase of 1,000,000 in the number of ordinary shares sold by us in this offering would increase our pro forma as adjusted net tangible book value per share after this offering by \$ and decrease the , in each case based on an assumed initial public offering dilution per share to new investors by \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Each increase of 1,000,000 in the number of ordinary shares sold by us in this offering would increase our pro forma as adjusted net tangible book value per share after this offering by \$ and decrease the dilution per share to new investors by \$ , in each case based on an assumed initial public offering per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.